Juvenile migration

 Migration between ocean basins

-Data from Bering Sea tagging programs show that Pacific halibut < 65 cm in length have historically had high rates of movement into the Gulf of Alaska: depending on the release area, 70-90% of tagged Pacific halibut were recovered in the Gulf after eight or more years following release.
-While the general pattern was for a south and eastward movement across the Gulf, there was also some migration of small Pacific halibut to the west, towards IPHC Regulatory Area 4B for all release regions.
-Studies tagging larger fish have found much less movement into or out of Area 4B than other regulatory areas (Valero and Webster 2012), but these data provide evidence that the population in Area 4B is connected with that in the eastern Bering Sea through the westward movement of juvenile fish.
+Data from Bering Sea tagging programs show that Pacific halibut < 65 cm in length have historically had high rates of movement into the Gulf of Alaska: depending on the release area: 70-90% of tagged Pacific halibut were recovered in the Gulf of Alaska after eight or more years following release.
+While the general pattern was for a south and eastward movement across the Gulf of Alaska, there was also some migration of small Pacific halibut to the west, towards IPHC Regulatory Area 4B for all release regions.
+Studies tagging larger fish have found much less movement into or out of IPHC Regulatory Area 4B than other regulatory areas, but these data provide evidence that the population in IPHC Regulatory Area 4B is connected with that in the eastern Bering Sea through the westward movement of juvenile fish.

 While the raw data provide evidence that juvenile Pacific halibut tagged in the Bering Sea have, over a period of several years, high rates of migration into the Gulf of Alaska, the juvenile tagging studies were never designed with the goal of producing statistically sound estimates of migration rates.
 Low recovery rates for the most consistent grid design, high recovery rates resulting from unrepresentative sampling, and the lack of a consistent, contemporaneous tagging program in the Gulf of Alaska make these data unsuitable for formal statistical modelling.
 The data do show that a few years after release, a majority of the recovered tagged Pacific halibut are found in the Gulf of Alaska.
 However, it is also likely that a greater intensity of longline fishing in the Gulf of Alaska than in the Bering Sea leads to tagged fish that move to the Gulf of Alaska to more likely be recovered than those that remain within the Bering Sea.
-Raw out-of-region recovery rates, therefore, imply a higher annualized movement rate than is likely to have been occurring.
-Even if we overlook the shortcomings of the design, an estimate of annual movement rates cannot be derived without additional information on the relative probabilities of tag recovery in the Bering Sea and Gulf of Alaska.
-[Primary source: Webster (2015)]
+Raw out-of-region recovery rates suggest higher annual movement rates than expected.
+Even if we overlook the shortcomings of the design, an estimate of annual movement rates cannot be derived without additional information on the relative probabilities of tag recovery in the Bering Sea and Gulf of Alaska. .
+Overall, the conducted tagging studies suggested only broad-scale movement pathways from the Bering Sea to the Gulf of Alaska (Webster et al., 2013).
+More recent studies based on spatio-temporal modeling of demersal Pacific halibut (Webster et al., 2020) have provided support for the existence of migratory pathways from settlement grounds in the southeastern Bering Sea to the Gulf of Alaska for juvenile Pacific halibut between 4 and 6 years of age (Sadorus et al., 2021).

 References